xxyzzzq/quex/trunk/demo/C/002/README.txt

- An Demonstration of Modes, Mode Inheritance, and Mode Transitions.
+ An Demonstration of Indentation Based Analysis
 ------------------------------------------------------------------------------

-The file "simple.qx" defines a set of modes.
-Some modes inherit from each other.
-Some modes transit to each other.
-Some modes restrict entry and exit from other modes.
-The handlers 'on_entry' and 'on_exit' react on mode transitions.

-When 'make' finished its job, there is an executable './lexer'.
-This can be run like
+An indentation based analyzer produces tokens that indicate scope implicitly:

+  INDENT: When a line is more indented than its predecessor.
+  DEDENT: When a line is less indented.
+  NODENT: When a line has the same indentation level as the predecessor.

+This directory contains two examples of lexical analyzers:

+  "simple.qx" defines a lexical analyzer that enables indentation scoping
+              by then "<indentation>" tag, but does not customize it further.

+  "simple2.qx" demonstrates an example where 'whitespace', 'newline suppresser'
+               and 'comment' are user defined.

+The two resulting analyzers are './lexer' and 'lexer2'.
+They are run on the command line like
                     > ./lexer  example.txt

+and
+                    > ./lexer2  example2.txt

 Producing a display of the analyzed data.